AkhilMukkamala/node-ultimate-starter-mvc/README.md

-# Welcome to node-ultimate-starter!
+# Welcome to node-ultimate-starter-mvc!

-**node-ultimate-starter** is the repo you should look into if you need one of those awesome boilerplates.
+**node-ultimate-starter-mvc** is the repo you should look into if you need one of those awesome boilerplates.
 Wondering what's so special about this ?
 Checkout out the [Features](#features) and other info below.

 ## Table of Contents